-The programme, which is delivered in a 45 minute session each week, by our team of dedicated Sixth Form tutors, includes interactive tutor group sessions, guest speakers, educational visits, and inter-form competitions.
-The subject matter covered includes topics as diverse as UCAS, cookery, road safety, financial planning, relaxation techniques, GAP year opportunities and travel planning.
+The programme, which is delivered in a 45 minute session each Wednesday morning, by our team of dedicated Sixth Form tutors, includes interactive tutor group sessions, guest speakers, educational visits, and inter-form competitions.
+The subject matter covered includes topics as diverse as UCAS, Apprenticeships, healthy eating, road safety, financial planning, relaxation techniques, Stress Management, GAP year opportunities and employment legislation.

 ALTERNATIVE LEARNING WEEK

 Falling in July, this week provides the ideal opportunity for our students to focus on their UCAS and apprenticeship applications.
 Under the personal guidance of tutors the application process begins in earnest with two days devoted to taking decisive steps towards a successful post 18 future.